-NUR 202 NURSING THROUGH THE LIFESPAN II 6 credits (3T, 9C)
+NUR 202 NURSING THROUGH THE LIFESPAN II (3T, 9C) 6 credits PREREQUISITE: As required by program

 This course builds upon previous instruction and provides additional opportunities to develop competencies necessary to meet the needs of individuals throughout the lifespan in a safe, legal, and ethical manner using the nursing process.
-Students manage and provide collaborative care to clients who are experiencing selected alterations in cardiovascular, hematologic, immune, and genitourinary systems in a variety of settings.
+Students manage and provide collaborative care to clients who are experiencing selected alterations in cardiovascular, hematologic, immune, and genitourinary systems in a varietv of settings.
 Additional instruction is provided for psychiatric disorders and high-risk obstetrics.
 Teaching/learning concepts, advanced dosage calculations, nutrition, pharmacology, communication, cultural, and community concepts are integrated.

-NUR 203 NURSING THROUGH THE LIFESPAN III (4T.6C)
+NUR 203 NURSING THROUGH THE LIFESPAN III (4T, 6C) 6 credits PREREQUISITE: As required by program